D.M.A., Arizona State University

-Dr. Jui-Ching Wang is Assistant Professor of Music Education at Northern Illinois University where she teaches music education and world music courses and direct Indonesian gamelan ensemble.
+Dr. Jui-Ching Wang is Associate Professor at Northern Illinois University where she teaches music education and world music courses and coordinates world music ensembles such as Chinese music ensemble, Indonesian gamelan ensemble, and Middle Eastern music ensemble.

-Prior to her studies in the United States, Jui-Ching taught general music and piano, and directed choirs and recorder ensembles at middle school levels in Taiwan.
-While completing graduate course work at ArizonaState University and NIU, she taught courses in world music, music education, and piano, and participated in several ethnic music ensembles such as the NIU Javanese and Balinese Gamelan Group, ASU Javanese Gamelan Group, and ASU Marimba Maderas de Comitan.
+Prior to her studies in the United States, she taught music classes and directed choirs and recorder ensembles at a middle school in Taiwan.
+While completing graduate course work at ASU and NIU, she taught courses in world music and music education and participated in several world music ensembles such as the NIU Gamelan ensemble, ASU Javanese Gamelan ensemble, and Marimba Maderas de Comitan.

 She was a Preparing Future Faculty Fellow (2001-2003) and Arts Bridge Scholar (2002-2003) at ASU and the Editorial Assistant for the Journal of Historical Research in Music Education (2002-2003).
 As an active researcher, Dr. Wang has published articles in The International Journal of Research in Music Education, the Journal of Band Research, and the Journal or Historical Research in Music Education (forthcoming), and Chinese articles in The Performing Arts, Taipei Chinese Music, Music Browse, and the Journal of Aesthetic Education.
 She is also a contributor to the New Grove Dictionary of American Music (2nd Edition) and Teaching Asian Art: Content, Context, and Pedagogy, an National Art Education Association (NAEA) publication.